 Hungary’s government is strongly committed to fiscal discipline, as it strives to reduce the country’s dependency on external financing.
-Yet, oftentimes populist consolidation depresses private investment and thereby puts potential growth and the sustainability of fiscal policy at risk.
+Yet, oftentimes populist measures depress private investment and thereby put potential growth and the sustainability of fiscal policy at risk.

 (-) Very high external debt load and FX-denominated debt

-Given this year’s foreign debt of about 130% of GDP, a gross external financing requirement of USD 64bn, and considerable amounts of FX-denominated local debt, Hungary is strongly exposed to a deterioration of external funding conditions and a sustained depreciation of its local currency.
+Given a foreign debt of about 120% of GDP (2015) and considerable amounts of FX-denominated local debt (even after the FX-loan conversion), Hungary is strongly exposed to a deterioration of external funding conditions and a sustained depreciation of its local currency.

 (-) Populist unorthodox economic policies undermine business climate